ClaudeMetz/UntitledGuiGuide/tutorial.md

 ## Putting Sprites Into Buttons

 Our goal in this chapter is to put a row of sprite buttons into our interface, each showing one of the item sprites we listed in our `item_sprites` table.
-In addition, we want to allow the user to choose how many of those buttons are shown to him.
+In addition, we want to allow the user to choose how many of those buttons are shown to them.
 Lucky us, we already have the infrastructure in place to do this!
 Our 'slider and textfield'-combo does exactly this, and even saves the result to `global`.

 Creating these buttons will require a somewhat different approach to what we did previously though.
 We can't just statically create those buttons as we'll need to take into account how many of them should be shown, and even adjust in reaction to user input.
 A popular approach to this problem is to, at the moment the desired amount of buttons changes, remove all the existing buttons and recreate the exact ones you need.
 This 'pave and rebuild' technique is pretty basic, but it's also simple to implement and reduces the complexity of your code quite significantly in some cases, even if it does cost some performance.